Definition of

 Lead as a bullet and an annoying person

-A tale by Hans Christian Andersen
+A story by Hans Christian Andersen